New York, June 8, 2021

 The new street sign identifying the stretch of State Street between Hoyt and Bond Streets in Brooklyn as “St. Raphael of Brooklyn Place” was festively unveiled on Sunday.

-The stretch of street of home to St. Nicholas Antiochian Orthodox Christian Cathedral, the first community founded by St. Raphael in 1895.
+The stretch of street is home to St. Nicholas Antiochian Orthodox Christian Cathedral, the first community founded by St. Raphael in 1895.
 Today it serves as the main cathedral for the entire Antiochian Archdiocese.

 The day began with the Hierarchical DIvine Liturgy celebrated by His Eminence Metropolitan Joseph, who then led the clergy and laity in procession to the corner of State and Bond Streets to the singing of the troparion dedicated to St. Raphael, the Archdiocese reports.